datalad/datalad/paper.md

 # - name: Peter Vavra  # 0 commits, issues: opened 3 participated in 1
 #   orcid:
 #   affiliation:  # add full names if not yet listed, or indexes if already are
-# - name: Joerg Stadler  # 0 commits, issues: opened 2 participated in 2
-#   orcid:
-#   affiliation:  # add full names if not yet listed, or indexes if already are
 # - name: Elizabeth DuPre  # 1 commits, issues: opened 1 participated in 2
 #   orcid:
 #   affiliation:  # add full names if not yet listed, or indexes if already are